assafmo/assafmo.github.io/_posts/2019-05-02-ppa-repo-hosted-on-github.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
 ```

-At this point the `gpg` command will start to create you key and will ask for a passphrase for extra protection.
+At this point the `gpg` command will start to create your key and will ask for a passphrase for extra protection.
 I like to leave it blank so when I sign things with my key it won't promp for the passphrase each time.

 ```
 We need to generate a lot of random bytes.
 It is a good idea to perform